acollign/netrunner-wiki/Development-Tips-and-Tricks.md

 #### Tests

+To run the unit tests: `lein test`

-To run the unit tests: `lein test test.all`
+Tests are in the `game-test` namespace.
+To run selected unit tests: `lein test game-test.cards.agendas`

-To combine test and repl run: `lein clean && lein test test.all && lein repl`.
+To combine test and repl run: `lein clean && lein test && lein repl`.
 This makes sure no compiled files are left from a branch switch or similar, and only starts the repl if all the tests pass.